The unpredictability of financial markets can disrupt even the best-laid retirement plans. These five strategies may help investors stay on track.

 This approach is not without potential downsides, as aligning your finances with market performance can lead to less predictable spending and lower overall consumption.

-Distributions from qualified retirement accounts like 401(k)s and traditional IRAs are considered ordinary income by the IRS.
-Carefully managing how much you take out of taxable, tax exempt and qualified tax deferred accounts—and critically, when you take distributions—is important for seeking to lessening the tax bite and stretching out your savings.
-However, Required Minimum Distribution (RMD) rules that apply to some qualified accounts can substantially limit an investor’s ability to do control distribution timing to minimize tax costs.
+Distributions from qualified retirement plans, such as a 401(k) plan, and traditional IRAs are considered ordinary income by the IRS.
+Carefully managing how much you take out of taxable, tax exempt and qualified tax deferred accounts—and critically, when you take distributions—is important for if you seek to lessen the tax bite related to such distributions and stretching out your savings.
+However, individuals must begin taking required minimum distribution (RMDs) from certain employer retirement plans and IRAs, which can substantially limit an investor’s ability to do control distribution timing to minimize tax costs.

 One downside of this strategy is that tax rates can change, and if they were to go down in the future, that could adversely impact the tax efficiency of the strategy (on the other hand, if tax rates were to increase, benefits would be magnified).

 While it can be stressful to see headlines about threats to the value of your nest egg, a volatile market does not necessarily mean danger for your retirement plans.
 To learn more, you can request a copy of the Global Investment Office report On Retirement: Retirement Income in Volatile Markets and Retirement Income and Sequence of Returns Risk.
 And ask your legal and tax advisors and Morgan Stanley Financial Advisor how you can help safeguard your retirement income against market volatility.

 Questions You May Want to Consider:

 - What combination of portfolio strategies can help me generate the income I need to support my desired lifestyle and spending needs in retirement?